ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 These tests are run on a repository stub imitating the real `CheepRepository`.
 The Unit tests, test most methods in both the `CheepService` and `CheepRepository`.

-Furthermore we have created different UI tests, using the Playwright framework, that focus on checking that the _Chirp!_ website runs as intended.
+Furthermore we have created different End-to-End UI tests, using the Playwright framework, that focus on checking that the _Chirp!_ website runs as intended.

 This includes: